saitharun08/DataEngineering-Workshop5/docs/documenting_swagger_api.md

 # Planning API using Swagger

 ## Overview
 Welcome to the second section "Planning API using Swagger"!
 In this module, we will delve into the crucial aspect of planning your API using Swagger.
-A well-organized API design is the foundation for seamless development and effective communication between teams.

 ## Why Plan Your API?
-Before diving into the technical details, let's discuss the importance of planning your API.
+A well-organized API design is the foundation for seamless development and effective communication between teams.
 A well-thought-out API design ensures consistency, scalability, and ease of maintenance throughout the development process.

 ## An API Specification
 An API (Application Programming Interface) specification is a document that outlines the details of how software components should interact with each other.
 It serves as a contract or agreement between different software systems, defining the rules and requirements for communication.